Studio Art 398. Experimental Courses

 In this course, students will create original artist books using alternative printmaking techniques that mimic effects achieved with traditional lithography.
 These more direct, yet no less seductive, materials that are safer for both artist and environment, such as polyester plate lithography, paper lithography and photopolymer plates, offer greater freedom to experiment with imagery development in both black and white, and color.
 Students will learn to layer and manipulate hand drawn and digital imagery, textures and text for unique, one-of-a-kind books and multiple copies (small editions) of the same book.
 Access to our extensive collection of artist books in the Wheaton Archives and Wheaton Permanent Collection will be a valuable source of inspiration.

-This experimental class will explore contemporary and traditional approaches to painting through an intense focus on process and materials.
-Acrylic paint will be used as a drawing tool and to develop fully realized compositions.
-Oil paint will be used following the indirect method for glazing egg tempera and other surfaces of an underpainting.
-Color and composition will be studied through selected projects that include non-traditional tools and applications including pouring, squeegee, collage, stencils and paint additives for the creation of diverse surface textures.
+This class explores both contemporary and traditional approaches to painting through an intense focus on process and materials.
+Selected projects include acrylic paint used as a medium for wash drawing and in fully developed compositions.
+Assemblage and paint additives further the exploration of surface and texture.
+Oil paint is used following the indirect method for glazing egg tempera and other under-painting bases.
+Color and composition will be studied through projects that include non-traditional tools and applications including pouring, squeegee, collage, and stencils.

 Prerequisite: Painting I (ARTS 220)or permission of instructor.